TommyTNeuro/TommyTNeuro.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: University of Birmingham, CHBH.
+subtitle: Computational Neuroscientist and Teaching Fellow, University of Birmingham.

 profile:
   align: right